jonkster/biot/biot-applications/adc/README.md

 +------------------+---------------------------------------------------+
 ```

+The nodes should 'auto' setup on power up except for the root node which
+requires its SW0 switch to be pressed.
+When pressed, all powered nodes in
+range will join the DODAG with the selected node as the root.

 # Setup steps:

+*NB some of these steps should be done by the node code itself:
+step 1.i by every node on startup, steps 1.ii, 1.iii, 2.i and 2.ii after the
+node SW0 switch is pressed.
+This means all that is required is for the nodes
+to be powered, the edge node to have its button pressed and the SLIP interface
+(step 3) to be made manually.*

 1. Set up rpl network interfaces
   1. for every node (including root), join the wireless interface as a member of the DODAG: